TimboKZ/Chonky/docs/markdown/7-Icons.md

 <FileBrowser icons={{ code: faCodepen }}>
 ```

+### Custom Icon Component w/ Map

-2. You can implement a whole new `Icon` component to render icons, that accepts icons from your custom map of icons.
+You can implement a whole new `Icon` component to render icons, that accepts icons from your custom map of icons.
 Remember that by default, the map will contain Font Awesome ligatures.
 Your `Icon` component should implement the following `IconProps` props, based on a subset of `FontAwesomeIcon`.

 ```typescript
 export interface IconProps {